tachiyomiorg/website/src/help/guides/troubleshooting-problems.md

 :::

 ::: c-warning
-Non-standard implementations like Firefox can lead to incorrect work or crash of Tachiyomi.
+Non-standard implementations like Firefox can lead to Tachiyomi not working correctly or in the worst-case crash.
 We recommend to set **WebView implementation** to [Android System WebView](https://play.google.com/store/apps/details?id=com.google.android.webview) or [Google Chrome](https://play.google.com/store/apps/details?id=com.android.chrome).
 :::